-We’ve put together a short betting guide for those of you that are wondering what Cash Out is all about, it’s simple really.
-We’ll not only explain how Cash Out works: we’ll also provide real examples to make things easy to grasp.
+We’ve put together a short betting guide for those of you that are wondering what Cash Out is all about, and it’s simple really.
+We’ll not only explain how Cash Out works but provide real examples to make things easy to grasp.

-Punters had to Cash Out manually in the old days, but now everything can be done with just one click in a few seconds and the greatest bit is that cashing out these days doesn’t require extra funds, so even if you are all-in you are able to close the bet.
+Punters had to Cash Out manually in the old days, but now everything can be done with just one click in a few seconds, and the greatest bit is that cashing out these days doesn’t require extra funds.
+In other words, you can settle the bet even if you are all-in.

-However, this new feature has stirred some controversy amongst punters.
+Nevertheless, this feature has stirred some controversy amongst punters.
 And we’ll explain why…

-So let’s find out when it’s best to close your bets and which bookies offer the best Cash Out feature!
+Let’s find out when it’s best to close your bets before they’ve run its course and see which bookies offer the best Cash Out feature!

 Quickly navigate to your desired topic:

 Cash Out example #1: You bet on Manchester United to beat Arsenal.
-United go 1-0 up after 75 minutes and their chances on winning have drastically increased, as well as the probability of your bet to win, so at this point the bookmaker will offer you a higher sum of money than your originally wagered.
+United go 1-0 up after 75 minutes, and their chances of winning have drastically increased, as well as the probability of your bet to win, so at this point, the bookmaker will offer you a higher sum of money than your wagered initially.
 If the Reds go 2-0 up 10 minutes later, then you’ll most likely be able to close the bet and obtain around 95% of the potential winnings.

 Cash Out example #2: You bet on Manchester United to beat Arsenal.
-Arsenal go 1-0 up after the first 45 minutes, and their chances of turning things around are slim.
+Arsenal goes 1-0 up after the first 45 minutes, and their chances of turning things around are slim.
 The odds moved in Arsenal’s favour and the odds against your initial bet.
-At this point, you might consider cashing out in order to minimise losses if you don’t feel that the Gooners will perform a comeback in the second half.
-The sum offered to you at this point to close the bet is based on the difference between the initial and the current odds, therefore you should be able to recoup a portion of your initial stake even if things go pear shapes.
+At this point, you might consider cashing out to minimise losses if you don’t feel that the Gooners will perform a comeback in the second half.
+The sum offered to you at this point to close the bet is based on the difference between the initial and the current odds.
+Therefore you should be able to recoup a portion of your initial stake even if things go pear-shaped.

 Partial Cash Out gives you more control over your bets in the sense that you can select what percentage of your bet you want to cash out and leave the rest to run.
 Unlike the standard feature, Partial Cash Out allows you to manage the risk/reward ratio